 The Tribunal will set dates for the disclosure of documents after a respondent files a response to complaint.
-The Tribunal may modify the deadlines for disclosure in rule 20(2)-(3) of the Tribunal's Rules of Practice and Procedure.
+The Tribunal may modify the deadlines for disclosure in $\underline{\text{rule 20(2)-(3)}}$ of the Tribunal's Rules of Practice and Procedure.

-After the deadline for document disclosure under rule 20, the Tribunal will review the complaint and response(s), including amendments, to determine the process or "path".
+When the parties complete document disclosure under rule 20, the Tribunal will review the complaint and response(s), including amendments, to determine the process or "path".
+There are two "paths" in the Case Path Pilot.
 The first is the default path, proceeding directly to hearing.
 The second is submissions under s.
 27(1).
 The paths will operate as follows: